- Define operations management

 It’s one thing to be in charge of getting Thanksgiving dinner on the table, but it’s another to manage a complex manufacturing process.
 Before we explore what’s involved in such an undertaking, let’s begin our study of processes and operations by defining some key terms you will use throughout this module.

 Production, the creation of products and services, is an essential function in every firm.
 Production turns inputs, such as natural resources, raw materials, human resources, and capital, into outputs, which are products and services.
-This process is shown in Figure 1.
+This process is shown below.
 Managing this conversion process is the role of operations management.

 Operations managers, the people charged with managing and supervising the conversion process, play a vital role in today’s firm.
 They control about three-fourths of a firm’s assets, including inventories, wages, and benefits.
 They also work closely with other major divisions of the firm, such as marketing, finance, accounting, and human resources, to ensure that the firm produces its goods profitably and satisfies its customers.
 Marketing personnel help them decide which products to make or which services to offer.
 Accounting and human resources help them face the challenge of combining people and resources to produce high-quality goods on time and at reasonable cost.
 They are involved in the development and design of goods and determine what production processes will be most effective.